William Guarnere: Early life and education

-Guarnere was born in South Philadelphia, Pennsylvania on April 28, 1923.
+Guarnere was born in South Philadelphia, Pennsylvania, on April 28, 1923.
 He was the youngest of 10 children born to Joseph and Augusta Guarnere, who were of Italian origin.
-He joined the Citizens Military Training Camp (CMTC) program during the Great Depression, gaining entrance at age 15 because his mother told the government her son was two years older.
-He spent three summers in the CMTC, which took four years to complete.
-His plan was to complete training and become an officer in the United States Army.
-After his third year, however, the program was canceled due to the war in Europe.
+He participated in the Citizens Military Training Camp (CMTC) program during the Great Depression, gaining entrance at age 15 because his mother told the government her son was seventeen, the required age.
+He spent three summers in the CMTC, which normally took four years to complete, planning to graduate and apply for a commission as an officer in the United States Army.
+However, after his third year, the program was canceled due to the war in Europe.

-Following the attack on Pearl Harbor, and six months before graduation, Guarnere left South Philadelphia High School and went to work for Baldwin Locomotive Works, making Sherman tanks for the army.
+Following the attack on Pearl Harbor, and six months before he was due to graduate from South Philadelphia High School, Guarnere dropped out and went to work for Baldwin Locomotive Works, which manufactured Sherman tanks for the Army.
 This upset his mother, because none of her other children had graduated from high school.
 Guarnere switched to the night shift and returned to school, earning his diploma in 1942.
 Because of his work, he had an exemption from military service.
 However, on 31 August 1942, Guarnere enlisted in the military and started training at Camp Toccoa, Georgia.